A Bayesian Optimization Approach to Machine Translation Reranking: Methods

 Let $s$ be the scoring function, an MT quality estimator.
 Let $\cands$ be a set of candidates, $\candsobs \subseteq \cands$ the subset of candidates for which we have observed $s(y)$, and $\candsobsbar$ be all other $y$ ($\candsobsbar = \cands \setminus \candsobs$).
-To perform reranking for a particular instance with candidates $\mathcal{C}$, we begin by scoring a small random subset of $\mathcal{C}$ with an MT quality estimator $s$.
+To perform reranking for an instance, we first generate candidates $\mathcal{C}$ and initialize the algorithm by scoring a random $\alpha$-sized subset of the list with $s$.
 In one iteration in the algorithm loop, we normalize the observed scores to mean 0 and 1 variance at every step and assume a 0 unconditional mean.
 Then we compute the GP posterior of all $y\in\candsobsbar$ with Equation \ref{eq:gaussian_posterior_mu} and \ref{eq:gaussian_posterior_sigma} given the scores of $\candsobs$, which is then used to compute EI with Equation \ref{eq:ei}, assuming no observation noise.
-We evaluate the $k$ candidates in $\candsobsbar$ with the highest EI, removing them from $\candsobsbar$ and adding them to $\candsobs$, and repeat the loop, terminating when a predefined budget of $n$ calls to $s$ is reached (or when all candidates have been evaluated, in the case that $|\mathcal{C}|\leq n$.).
+We score the $k$ candidates in $\candsobsbar$ with the highest EI, adding them to $\candsobs$ (as well as removing them from $\candsobsbar$), and repeat the loop, terminating when a predefined budget of $n$ calls to $s$ is reached (or when all candidates have been evaluated, in the case that $|\mathcal{C}|\leq n$.).
 Finally, we choose $\arg\max_{y\in\candsobs}s(y)$ as the prediction.

 We now describe our choice of GP kernel. $y\in\mathcal{C}$ are strings, and we seek a representation that is fast to compute and to compare, since $|\mathcal{C}|$ representations are generated, and the computing the GP covariance matrix requires $|\mathcal{C}|^2$ comparisons.
-Our kernel is $\mathcal{K}_\mathrm{MT}(y_i,y_j)=\mathcal{K}_\mathrm{RBF}(\mathrm{emb}(y_i),\mathrm{emb}(y_j))$, where $\mathrm{emb}$ returns the mean-pooled token-level outputs of the final decoder layer when generating $y$, normalized to the unit norm after pooling. $\mathrm{emb}$ exploits meaning representations produced automatically during candidate list generation and thus requires negligible overhead.
+Our kernel is $\mathcal{K}_\mathrm{MT}(y_i,y_j)=\mathcal{K}_\mathrm{RBF}(\mathrm{emb}(y_i),\mathrm{emb}(y_j))$, where $\mathrm{emb}$ returns the mean-pooled token-level outputs of the final decoder layer when generating $y$, normalized to the unit norm after pooling. $\mathrm{emb}$ uses meaning representations produced automatically during candidate list generation, so the additional cost to compute it is negligible.
 Also, the covariance matrix is fast to compute given the candidate list sizes and embedding dimensionality used in our experiments.